stellashen/my-galaxy/README.md

   github_client_secret: <%= ENV["GITHUB_CLIENT_SECRET"] %>
 ```

-Get id and secret from OAuth App settings page (after registering an app).
+After registering an app with home url https://my-galaxy.herokuapp.com/, get id and secret from its settings page.

 In terminal, run: